Fukaya category of Grassmannians: rectangles: Closed mirror symmetry for

-The final goal of this section is to determine the spectral decomposition of $\QH(\Gr(k,n))$ labelled by eigenvalues of the operator of quantum multiplication by the first Chern class $c_1\star$.
-In principle, it is possible to use the quantum Pieri rule presented earlier in specific cases.
-In the proof of Proposition \ref{Prop1} we will use a different approach, relying on the existence of a particular basis for $\QH(\Gr(k,n))$, the \textit{Schur basis}.
-The author learned of this basis from Proposition 11.1 of \cite{R3}.\\\\ To each Young diagram $d$ in the $k\times (n-k)$ grid one can associate a symmetric polynomial in $k$ variables, called \textit{Schur polynomial} of $d$, and defined as
+The conjecture above is known to hold for Grassmannians and more general homogeneous varieties $G/P$; see Galkin-Golyshev-Iritani \cite{GGI} and Cheong-Li \cite{CL}.
+Since we are interested in the full spectrum of $c_1\star$, it is in principle possible to use the quantum Pieri rule presented earlier to compute it in specific cases.
+However, in the proof of Proposition \ref{Prop1} we use a different approach, relying on the existence of a particular basis for $\QH(\Gr(k,n))$: the \textit{Schur basis}.
+The author learned of this basis from the work of Rietsch \cite{Ri}.